-An almost superhero version of mythological characters have to join together to save the world and the Tooth Fairy is a key part of the group, presented as likeable, and almost bird like.
-The film is well animated, but a bit silly, even for a kids film.
+An almost superhero version of mythological characters have to join together to save the world and the Tooth Fairy is a key part of the group, presented as likable, and almost bird-like.
+The film is well animated, but a bit silly, even for a kids’ film.

 The Tooth Fairy

 If you could choose the least tooth fairy-like actor in Hollywood today, at the top of the list you’d find Nicholas Cage or The Rock.
 In this modern take on the legend, a pro-sports star becomes the tooth fairy and has to get in touch with his sensitive side.
 Best avoid it unless you have small children.

 One of the most recent takes on the Tooth Fairy myth re-imagined it for the horror genre and melded it with other folklore.
 If you like a good scare and a classic good vs. evil horror romp, check it out, but leave the kids watching something else.